Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 For NS (double NS or BH-NS) mergers, the binary chirp mass is among the measured parameters best determined from GW signals, while the type and mass ratio of the two companions are poorly constrained.
-As the ejecta properties of the kilonova are sensitive to the type of merger and the mass ratio, they are useful for diagnostics of the progenitor.
-The construction of more relevant samples will help us filling the gap between NSs and BHs \cite{2019ApJ...887L..35B}.
-In a double NS merger, possible remnant includes a stable NS, a supermassive NS supported by solid-body rotation, or a hypermassive NS supported by differential rotation, or a collapsing system promptly evolving into a BH, depending on the EoS and total mass of the double NS system \cite{2017ApJ...850L..19M}.
+As the ejecta properties of the kilonova are sensitive to the type of merger and the mass ratio, they are useful for diagnosing the progenitor.
+The construction of more relevant samples will help us fill the gap between NSs and BHs \cite{2019ApJ...887L..35B}.
+In a double NS merger, a possible remnant includes a stable NS, a supermassive NS supported by solid-body rotation, or a hypermassive NS supported by differential rotation, or a collapsing system that promptly evolves into a BH, depending on the EoS and total mass of the double NS system \cite{2017ApJ...850L..19M}.

-Using the mass distribution of Galactic double NSs and EoS from GW170817/AT2017gfo constraints, we calculate the mass and velocities of the three components following \cite{2017CQGra..34j5014D, 2018ApJ...869..130R, 2014MNRAS.441.3444M}.
+Using the mass distribution of Galactic double NSs and EoS from the constraints of GW170817/AT2017gfo, we calculate the mass and velocities of the three components following \cite{2017CQGra..34j5014D, 2018ApJ...869..130R, 2014MNRAS.441.3444M}.
 We also derive the kilonova light curves from these samples employing the Modular Open Source Fitter for Transients (\mosfit), and calculate their GW signals and the expected signal-to-noise ratio (SNR) if they are detected by the second generation (2G) GW detector network.
 Hereafter, we denote the network of advanced LIGO-Livingston/Handford and advanced Virgo as LHV, and the network of LHV, LIGO-India and KAGRA as LHVIK.